Syracuse hires offensive coordinator, QB coach from Virginia

 - Oops!Something went wrong.Please try again later.

-SYRACUSE, N.Y.
-(AP) Syracuse coach Dino Babers has added a pair of former Virginia coaches to his staff, hiring Robert Anae as offensive coordinator and Jason Beck as quarterbacks coach.
+SYRACUSE, N.Y.- Syracuse coach Dino Babers has added a pair of former Virginia coaches to his staff, hiring Robert Anae as offensive coordinator and Jason Beck as quarterbacks coach.

 Both served in those positions for the Cavaliers for six years under coach Bronco Mendenhall, who suddenly resigned four weeks ago.